pottumuusi/rogue-forever/README.md

 make linux
 ```

-The game can then be started.
+The game can then be started for testing your changes.
 ```
 make linux_run
 ```